Buddies

 - How do I know what number I am in a relay?

-If you have concerns or cannot fulfill the duties above, you will need to connect with a Team Parent at [email protected] or [email protected] to determine if you are excused from being a Big/Little Buddy.
+If you have concerns or cannot fulfill the duties above, you will need to connect with a Team Parent at [email protected] to determine if you are excused from being a Big/Little Buddy.
 This program builds team spirit, fosters family connection and ensures camaraderie for years to come.